 – 2 Community Forests in Makawanpur district announced as World’s First Community Managed Pangolin Conservation Area.
 Replication of the same modality is going on in another 2 community forests of Dhanusha district.

 – 360+ Alternative Livelihoods created for financially marginalized communities of 4 CFUGs.

 – Bhatighari CFUG, Dhanusha ranked First position as best managed community forest in the nation, awarded by Ganeshman Singh Consrevation Award in the Year-2021.

 – Restoration of 51 hectare river bank in Shiwalik Chure range with 93%+ survival rate through traditional plantation method.

 – Created 3 numbers of dense forest patches using Miyawaki Plantation method in Mithila Bihari Municipality, Dhanusha, Madhesh Province.

 Glimpse of work, that makes a difference

-Madhesh Province in Nepal is very exposed to human-wildlife conflict in terms of community based conservation efforts.
-Being the province with least volume of natural resources and highly populated province of the nation, every single step matters.
-Together, we can make a huge difference!
+Madhesh Province of Nepal is very exposed to human-wildlife conflict in terms of community based conservation efforts.
+Having least volune of natural resources and most populated province of the Nation, every drop counts!

 Contact us for the options to get involved!
 We are always available to collaborate with you!